sebastiankasprzak/pocketsmith-ynab-webapp/SYNC_STATUS_MODERNIZATION_SUMMARY.md

 - `@aws-sdk/client-dynamodb` and `@aws-sdk/lib-dynamodb` for DynamoDB access
 - `date-fns` for enhanced date formatting and manipulation

-### Backward Compatibility
+### Clean Architecture
-- All existing CloudWatch-based functionality remains intact
-- New DynamoDB features are additive, not replacing existing features
-- Users can compare data from both sources during transition period
+- Removed all CloudWatch dependencies from the sync status page
+- Focused exclusively on DynamoDB as the single source of truth for sync state
+- Simplified codebase with better maintainability
+- Improved performance with faster data loading

 ### Security
 - All new API endpoints require Cognito authentication